Jaseci-Labs/jaseci-webkit/docs/components/inputbox.md

 The code above will render an input with a placeholder of "Enter your name", it will span the full width of its parent and have its value set to 'Jaseci'.

 #### Props

-- placeholder
+- placeholder - sets the input placeholder
-- fullwidth
+- fullwidth - will make the input take up 100% of its parent container.
-- value
+- value - sets the value of the input